IIP-Design/animation_builder/README.md

 This repo provides a tool with which you can develop, test, and export animated JavaScript modules.
 It includes an example module which we will use to illustrate how to configure your module.

+## Setup

+To get started using the animation builder,

+1) Clone this repository: `git clone git@github.com:IIP-Design/animation_builder.git`
+2) Enter the cloned repo: `cd animation_builder`
+3) And install the dependencies: `npm install`

+You can now start creating and testing new modules.

 ## Add a New Module

 To add a module, create a directory for it in the `src` directory.
 A typical module will include an HTML snippet, a JavaScript file, and a stylesheet.
 For example our example module contains three files: `example.html`, `example.js`, and `example.scss`.